Zineeddine-Abd/Zineeddine-Abd/README.md

 Here are a few projects that i worked on:

-- <a href="https://github.com/Zineeddine-Abd/Graph_Designer_Project.git" target="_blank">Graph_Designer_Project</a> : A Java application designed to allow users to create custom graphs and trees and apply algorithms to them.
+- <a href="https://github.com/Zineeddine-Abd/Graph_Designer_Project" target="_blank">Graph_Designer_Project</a> : A Java application designed to allow users to create custom graphs and trees and apply algorithms to them.
 Built using pure Java and Java Swing.
 The project is functional but still a work in progress.
+- <a href="https://github.com/Zineeddine-Abd/Qubit_Ai" target="_blank">Qubit_Ai</a> : an intelligent, structured, and versatile IT chatbot designed to respond to a wide range of IT-related topics built using mern stack.
+With Qubit, users can easily explore technical concepts, and enhance their understanding of various IT domains.

 ## Contact
 <a href="mailto:abdeladimzineeddine@gmail.com">